prymitive/karma/docs/CONFIGURATION.md

 ### Receivers

-`receivers` section allows configuring how alerts from different receivers are handled by unsee.
+`receivers` section allows configuring how alerts from different receivers are handled by karma.
 If alerts are routed to multiple receivers they can be duplicated in the UI, each instance will have different value for `@receiver`.
 Syntax: